Let's Talk About Your Case

 Rely on the Guidance of an Atlanta Fiduciary Litigation Attorney

-At Poole Huffman, LLC, our fiduciary litigation team has extensive experience handling a wide range of disputes involving fiduciary duties.
-We will work tirelessly to advise you on handling disputes with an array of parties, including shareholders, trustees, or partners.
-Ultimately, our goal is to resolve your dispute with the most favorable outcome possible.
-This might come in the form of a negotiated settlement, but at times, litigation is the best path forward.
-An Atlanta fiduciary litigation attorney will evaluate all of the facts and answer any questions you might have about your case.
+At Poole Huffman, LLC, our team has years of experience handling fiduciary disputes.
+We work hard to guide you through conflicts with many parties, including shareholders, trustees, and partners.
+Our main goal is to resolve your dispute with the best possible outcome.
+This might be a negotiated settlement, but sometimes going to court is the best choice.
+An Atlanta fiduciary litigation attorney will review the facts and answer any questions you have about your case.

 What Is a Fiduciary Duty?

-A fiduciary duty is a legal obligation imposed on one party to act in the best interests of another.
-This relationship stems from one party placing another in a position of trust and confidence.
-The law recognizes the recipient of that trust as having a heightened responsibility to act with loyalty and integrity.
-Fiduciary duties can arise in a wide range of legal and financial relationships, including those between trustees and beneficiaries, corporate officers and shareholders, and agents acting under a power of attorney.
+A fiduciary duty is a strict legal rule.
+It requires one person to act in the best interests of another.
+This relationship happens when someone is placed in a position of deep trust.
+The law expects the trusted person to act with total loyalty and honesty.
+These duties happen in many legal and financial relationships, such as those between trustees and beneficiaries, corporate officers and shareholders, or agents under a power of attorney.

 Common Disputes Involving Fiduciaries